KarenHarley/Workout-Tracker/README.md

 ## Contribute

-If you would like to contribute please contact me!
+If you would like to contribute please contact me.

 ## Questions